International competition calendar and qualifying time standards

 Download qualifying times

-All athletes entered in individual events can be used in relays, even if they have not achieved the QT for the corresponding stroke and distance of the relay in which they are entered.
+Athletes entered in individual events can be used in relays, even if they have not achieved the QT for the corresponding stroke and distance of the relay in which they are entered.

 2024 Micronesian Games Qualifying Time Standards